As someone who has earned over $600,000 on the Upwork freelance platform, I’m often asked about the pros and cons of Upwork.

 In prior years, freelancers could bid on as many jobs as they wanted for free.

-But this caused issues for the platform.
+But this caused issues for the online platform.

 Namely, jobs were being flooded with too many, often underqualified, candidates.